 Email A/B testing (also known as split testing) is an effective way to test how two variables impact your email performance.
 It’s one of the best ways to gain reliable insight into your customers’ preferences and systematically improve conversion rates.

-Are you looking for inspiration to start A/B testing your emails?
-In this blog, we’ll break down 17 email A/B testing ideas to help you improve your engagement rates today.
+In this blog, we’ll break down 21 email AB testing ideas to help you improve your engagement rates today.

 What is A/B Testing?